 ETANO Center remains one of the lowest cost private clinics in the Tucson area.
 Most clients report the cost of rehabiliation treatment is far less than the cost of their addiction.
 Treatment costs vary depending on the type of addiction and treatment options.
 Please call or send us a request for pricing.

-ETANO Center accepts TRICARE insurance.
+ETANO Center accepts MEDICARE PART B and TRICARE insurances for our Methadone program.
 For those with other health insurances we can provide clients with the appropriate billing information to submit claims early, upon request.

 ETANO Center is licensed for counseling and medication management.
 We offer rehabilitation programs to address alcohol dependence.
 Both medication assisted treatment, individual counseling and group therapy are available.
 We offer revocation services for DUI’s.